-- 1. Take a business letter or a page of a business report from a U.S. organization and try rewriting it as someone from a highly indirect, relational culture might have written it.
+- 1. Take a business letter or a page of a business report from a Canadian organization and try rewriting it as someone from a highly indirect, relational culture might have written it.
 Share and discuss your result with your classmates. - 2.
 Conduct an online search for translated movie titles.
 Share and compare your results with your classmates. - 3.
-Consider the movie you noted in Introductory Exercise 1.
+Consider the movie you noted in the first of the Note 18.1 "Introductory Exercises" for this chapter.
 In what ways does it exemplify this individualistic viewpoint?
 Share your observations with your classmates. - 4.
 Think of a movie where one or more characters exemplify individualism.
 Write a brief statement and share with classmates. - 5.
-Think of a movie where one or more characters exemplify community-oriented values.
+Think of a movie where one or more characters exemplify communityoriented values.
 Write a brief statement and share with classmates.

-5.5 International Communication and the Global Marketplace
+18.5 International Communication and the Global Marketplace